geoffrey-young/RecommendationEngine/README.md

 Whatever recommendations your amazing algorithms come up with, if the user lives in Philadelphia but your recommendation is in Wisconsin it's not going to be terribly useful.
 With the base event data enriched with some basic [DMA](https://en.wikipedia.org/wiki/Media_market) information, we can map events to a geographic area and group them together.

 The enrichment phase asks you to pull in DMA codes and descriptions from `DMA-zip.csv.gz` and add that data to each event record based on the venue zipcode.
-The result of this enrichment will allow recommendations for an event in Media, PA to include events in Haddon Township, NJ but not in Boston, MA.
+The result of this enrichment will allow you to filter recommendations for an event in Media, PA to include events in Haddon Township, NJ but not in Boston, MA.

 To continue building  the AWS Glue pipeline, you might